anahitxachatryan/ComparativeAnalysisOnGANs-Thesis/README.md

 </p>

 ## The codes/notebooks
-The codes are in the **codes** folder where you can find all experiments done.
+All the .ipynb files are available on "collect_into_one_architecture" folder

 ## The Results
 The results are in **result** folders where you can also find all the saved models.